openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     3. Enable dedicated analytics DB
     4. Add 3 controllers, a compute and a storage nodes
-    5. Add 3 nodes with "contrail-db", "contrail-config", "contrail-analytics", "contrail-analytics-db" and "contrail-control" roles on all nodes
+    5. Add 3 nodes with "contrail-db", "contrail-config", "contrail-analytics" and "contrail-control" roles on all nodes
+    6. Add a node with "contrail-analytics-db" role
-    6. Deploy cluster
+    7. Deploy cluster
-    7. Run OSTF tests
+    8. Run OSTF tests
-    8. Delete a Controller node and deploy changes
+    9. Delete a Controller node and deploy changes
-    9. Run OSTF tests
+    10. Run OSTF tests
-    10. Add a node with "Controller" role and deploy changes
+    11. Add a node with "Controller" role and deploy changes
-    11. Run OSTF tests.
+    12. Run OSTF tests.
 All steps must be completed successfully, without any errors.